sad-spirit/pg-wrapper/docs/howto-base.rst

     Parses a string representation into PHP variable from given position.
 This may be called from any position in the string and should return once it finishes parsing the value.

+    This can be used by converters of complex types to delegate parsing to converters of their subtypes, e.g.

+    - ``MultiRangeConverter`` delegates to ``RangeConverter``,
+    - Converters of various geometric types delegate to ``PointConverter``.

 Adding converter for ``uuid`` type
 ==================================

 We will use the obvious choice for representing UUIDs on PHP side: `ramsey/uuid package <https://github.com/ramsey/uuid>`__.

-The converter class will extend ``BaseConverter`` as it will not actually parse UUIDs itself.
+The converter class will extend ``BaseConverter`` as it will not actually parse UUIDs itself:

 .. code-block:: php